 For emergency repair of personal assistive devices medically necessary for the employee to perform assigned duties.

 Dental care.

+For the employee to donate blood made in connection with a voluntary program approved or accredited by the American Association of Blood Banks or the American Red Cross.

 In the event of a public health emergency, as described in ORS 653.616(6).